| Date | 1882 CE |

 | Current location | Museum Boijmans Van Beuningen, Rotterdam, Netherlands |

-The painting is an oil on canvas, a medium Monet favored for its ability to capture light’s nuances.
-The version at Museum Boijmans Van Beuningen, measures 58 x 71.5 cm (22.8 x 28.1 inches).
-Monet’s technique features loose, suggestive brushstrokes to depict the cliffside’s greenery, the sea’s calm expanse, and the hut’s rustic form.
+The painting is an oil on canvas, a medium Monet favored for its flexibility and its ability to register subtle changes in tone and light.
+The version in the Museum Boijmans Van Beuningen measures 58 x 71.5 cm (22.8 x 28.1 in.).
+Monet uses loose, suggestive brushstrokes to evoke the greenery of the cliff, the broad calm of the sea, and the compact form of the hut.
+The palette of blues, greens, and earthy tones supports the painting’s quiet, atmospheric character, allowing light and air to unify the scene.

-This version of The Customs Officers’ Hut at Varengeville is held by Museum Boijmans Van Beuningen in Rotterdam.
+This version of The Customs Officers’ Hut at Varengeville is now in the Museum Boijmans Van Beuningen in Rotterdam.
+It remains one of the many paintings through which Monet showed how a single place could become the basis for endless visual variation.

 -